BLCM/BLCMods/Borderlands 2 mods/Astor/Discord Solver/Discord Solver/ReadMe.md

 - 100% compatible with UCP 4.1
 - Just be aware from the following:
   - This mod use the Pocket Rocket Firing Mode, so if you use any mode that changes the attributes from the Pocket Rocket, it will affect this mod, and obviously the firing of the Discord Solver.
 In this case, you can toggle the Firing Mode between Pocket Rocket to GyroJet explosive bullet.
-  - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with :warning: Maya Character :warning:, don't forget to toggle the Grenade Damage to Reaper Splash Damage.
+  - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.

 ### Note: